CoreLathe/Armature-7_Traces/README.md

 Each trace is produced under epistemic isolation: no retries, no external tooling, no empirical grounding.
 The model validates its own steps through operational state transitions rather than post-hoc justification.
 The visible prose is the compiled output; the training signal is the constraint navigation underneath.

-## What This Looks Like

-A raw fragment from a trace designing bronze-age trade protocols.
-Note the self-correction emerging mid-generation, not added afterward:

-> Wait — I'm already reaching toward protocol design and I haven't even mapped the failure modes yet.
-Let me get specific about what actually collides.
->
-> [failure mode taxonomy]
->
-> A dimensional signature.
-Not names, not units, not scales — just the dimensional exponents of what's being measured...
-This is not an ontology — it's physics itself.
-It's 7 small integers.
-7 bytes.
->
-> Am I hand-waving the distinction between "shared physics" and "shared ontology" here?
-Let me check.
->
-> [later]
->
-> Quick check on the dim_sig packing: 7 × 4-bit values = 28 bits, fits in 4 bytes...
-That works.
->
-> [later]
->
-> ```
-> STATIC (compiled in):
->   Own channel descriptors:     8 channels × 14 bytes  =  112 bytes
->   Protocol state machine:      ~200 bytes code-resident state
->   Subtotal:                    ~312 bytes
->
-> PER-NEIGHBOR (dynamic):
->   ...
->   At 4KB budget: floor((4096 - 312) / 147) = 25 neighbors max
-> ```

-The trace catches itself rushing to build a solution, stops to list five specific ways devices can clash, then discovers that 7 bytes of basic physics data replace complex negotiations.
-Fifty lines of reasoning later, it verifies the exact math against that original 64KB limit, calculating precisely 25 devices max.
-Typical AI forgets the budget after paragraph one; this remembers it from start to finish.

 ## Evaluation Protocol

 1. Open `trace_analysis_protocol.md`